FranxYao/Distributional-Generalization-in-Natural-Language-Processing/README.md

 How can we generalize to such large space with such limited observation?
 This is the core problem studied by compositional generalization.

-* NOTE: I believe that there exist a span of seemingly different tasks sharing the core problem.
-These surface problems can be superfically very different from each other and from different fields in NLP, CV, and ML.
-The underlying core problem is not well-defined, not well-explained, or not even realized.
-But it is there.
 * NOTE: I tend to believe the papers in this list more or less touch the same underlying core problem, intentionally or unintentionally.
 * TODO: more foundations in learning theory; more semantic parsing

-## Table of Content

 ## Foundations